-Under Rule 506(b), a company can be assured it is within the Section 4(a)(2) exemption by satisfying the following standards:
+Under Rule 506(b), a “safe harbor” under Section 4(a)(2) of the Securities Act, a company can be assured it is within the Section 4(a)(2) exemption by satisfying certain requirements, including the following:

 - The company may sell its securities to an unlimited number of "accredited investors" and up to 35 other purchasers.
-Unlike Rule 505, all non-accredited investors, either alone or with a purchaser representative, must be sophisticated—that is, they must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment;
+All non-accredited investors, either alone or with a purchaser representative, must be sophisticated—that is, they must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.

 - Companies must decide what information to give to accredited investors, so long as it does not violate the antifraud prohibitions of the federal securities laws.
-But companies must give non-accredited investors disclosure documents that are generally the same as those used in registered offerings.
-If a company provides information to accredited investors, it must make this information available to non-accredited investors as well;
+This means that any information a company provides to investors must be free from false or misleading statements.
+Similarly, a company should not exclude any information if the omission makes what is provided to investors false or misleading.
+Companies must give non-accredited investors disclosure documents that are generally the same as those used in Regulation A or registered offerings, including financial statements, which in some cases may need to be certified or audited by an accountant.
+If a company provides information to accredited investors, it must make this information available to non-accredited investors as well.

-- The company must be available to answer questions by prospective purchasers; and
+- The company must be available to answer questions by prospective purchasers.

-Under Rule 506(c), a company can broadly solicit and generally advertise the offering, but still be deemed to be undertaking a private offering within Section 4(a)(2) if:
+Under Rule 506(c), a company can broadly solicit and generally advertise the offering and still be deemed to be in compliance with the exemption’s requirements if:

 - The investors in the offering are all accredited investors; and

-Purchasers of securities offered pursuant to Rule 506 receive "restricted" securities, meaning that the securities cannot be sold for at least a year without registering them.
+Purchasers of securities offered pursuant to Rule 506 receive "restricted" securities, meaning that the securities cannot be sold for at least six months or a year without registering them.

-You should always check with your state securities regulator to see if it has more information about the company and the people behind it.
-Be sure to ask whether your state regulator has cleared the offering for sale in your state.
+Be sure to ask whether your state regulator has received notice of the offering for sale in your state.
 You can get the address and telephone number for your state securities regulator by calling the North American Securities Administrators Association at (202) 737-0900 or by visiting its website.
-You’ll also find this information in the state government section of your local phone book.